What is Project Management Cost?

 Know about Project Planning and the Triple Constraints:

 The fundamental objective of any Project Manager is to attain the formulated project goals.
-Also, he will be particular about achieving the set goals within the budget, scope and time frame of the project.
-These three restrictive parameters in any project are explained within the concept called Triple Constraint Model.
+He will also be particular about achieving the set goals within the budget, scope, and time frame of the project.
+These three restrictive parameters in any project are explained within the concept of the Triple Constraint Model.

 Based on this model, these three constraints are dependent on each other.
-A modification in any one of them can bring a change in the other two.
+A modification in any one of them can change the other two.
 For instance, let us consider that the scope of a project expands.
 When this happens, the effort and resources required for completing the project will increase.
-Even, there will be a resulting change in the overall cost and deadline of the project.
+There will even be a resulting change in the overall cost and deadline of the project.

-This model is being used by Project Managers from across the globe for more than half a century now.
-Due to these many years of usage, it has turned out to be a practice standard in the long run.
-As fundamental as it is, the triangle schematically denotes the boundaries of the project that serve as the base for resource planning.
+This model has been used by Project Managers worldwide for more than half a century.
+Due to its many years of usage, it has become a practice standard in the long run.
+As fundamental as it is, the triangle schematically denotes the project boundaries that serve as the base for resource planning.

-In the present competitive business world, it is crucial to remember the interdependence between project scope, cost and time frame.
-The present modern environment is quickly improving and turning out to be highly competitive.
-It makes managers jeopardize at each step and select between quality and affordability, profitability and stakeholder satisfaction along with speed and effectiveness.
+In the present competitive business world, it is crucial to remember the interdependence between project scope, cost, and time frame.
+The modern environment is quickly improving and turning out to be highly competitive.
+This makes managers jeopardize at each step and select between quality and affordability, profitability and stakeholder satisfaction, and speed and effectiveness.

-With this knowledge, you should remember one thing when you decide to complete the project within a short period.
+With this knowledge, you should remember one thing when completing the project quickly.
 You should bring down the overall volume of the tasks related to the project.
 Otherwise, you will have to invest more money in technology or in hiring skilled people.
 When you do not do one of these, the likelihood of not meeting the project deadline will be more.
-Even, it can have an effect on the overall quality of the work.
+Even, it can affect the overall quality of the work.

 Steps in Project Cost Management: